jayangra/AzurePCI3.2/PaaS/Azure Security and Compliance Blueprint - PCI DSS 3.2 PaaS WebApp Overview.md

 - [Encrypted Columns](https://docs.microsoft.com/azure/sql-database/sql-database-always-encrypted-azure-key-vault) ensure that sensitive cardholder data never appears as plaintext inside the database system.
 After enabling data encryption, only client applications or application servers with access to the keys can access plaintext data.
 - [Extended properties](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-addextendedproperty-transact-sql) can be used to discontinue the processing of data subjects, as it allows users to add custom properties to database objects and tag data as &quot;Discontinued&quot; to support application logic to prevent the processing of associated cardholder data.
 - [Row-Level Security](https://docs.microsoft.com/sql/relational-databases/security/row-level-security) enables users to define policies to restrict access to data to discontinue processing.
-- [SQL Database Dynamic Data Masking (DDM)](https://docs.microsoft.com/azure/sql-database/sql-database-dynamic-data-masking-get-started) limits sensitive cardholder data exposure by masking the data to non-privileged users or applications.
-DDM can automatically discover potentially sensitive data and suggest the appropriate masks to be applied.
+- [SQL Database dynamic data masking](https://docs.microsoft.com/azure/sql-database/sql-database-dynamic-data-masking-get-started) limits sensitive cardholder data exposure by masking the data to non-privileged users or applications. dynamic data masking can automatically discover potentially sensitive data and suggest the appropriate masks to be applied.
 This helps to identify and reduce access to cardholder data such that it does not exit the database via unauthorized access.
-Note, it is the customers responsibility to adjust DDM settings to adhere to their database schema.
+Note, it is the customers responsibility to adjust dynamic data masking settings to adhere to their database schema.

 ### Identity management